 3. Tokopah Falls Trail

 The cascading Tokopah Falls.
-Photo: Getty.
+Photo: By permission of reader.

 The cascading Tokopah Falls.
-Photo: Getty.
+Photo: By permission of reader.

 • Start/Finish: Tokopah Trailhead, near Lodgepole Campground (out and back)